What to expect

 At the end of a trial, the results should be made available to everyone who took part if they want them.
 Researchers should publish the results, regardless of what they show, and also demonstrate how the results add to available knowledge.

-The Department of Health and Social Care/National Institute for Health Research insists on publication of the results of all research studies that it funds.
+The Department of Health and Social Care/National Institute for Health and Care Research insists on publication of the results of all research studies that it funds.
 We publish the results of all the research we fund in the NIHR Journals Library.

 Because some studies can run for many years, it may be some time before the results are known.